- Larry Charles

-Though it’s doubtful he’ll be able to go undercover ever again in any heavily populated city, he’ll always have plenty of material in the Deep South, where “queers” and “foreigners” either get raised eyebrows, hearty boos, or chased out of town.
-Most of the movie’s second-half takes place there.
+Though it’s doubtful he’ll be able to go undercover ever again in any densely populated city, he’ll always have plenty of material in the Deep South, where “queers” and “foreigners” either get raised eyebrows, hearty boos, or chased out of town.
+Most of the movie’s second half takes place there.
 It might be unfair for Cohen to keep making a target of the South, but the production’s unrehearsed footage reveals some scary truths and speaks for itself.
-Consider when Brüno takes a hunting excursion with three camouflaged southerners lacking any sympathy for homosexuals—when their guest shows up naked at one of their tent doors at 3 a.m., confessing his clothes were eaten by a bear, the setup ceases to be funny and becomes downright dangerous.
-While the prejudices within are hilariously appalling when exposed, it’s also very sad that such intolerance exists, and yet Cohen keeps finding them below the Bible Belt…
+Consider when Brüno takes a hunting excursion with three camouflaged southerners lacking any sympathy for homosexuals—when their guest shows up naked at one of their tent doors at 3 a.m., confessing a bear ate his clothes, the setup ceases to be funny and becomes downright dangerous.
+While the prejudices within are hilariously appalling when exposed, it’s also heartbreaking that such intolerance exists, and yet Cohen keeps finding them below the Bible Belt.

 The only risk involved for Cohen, besides physical harm, remains potentially feeding the very wrong stereotypes that his movie seeks to expose and therein mock.
 Brüno is so incredibly flaming, to the point of moving beyond exaggeration and into colorful caricature, that it might go over the heads of close-minded moviegoers.
-But just like Borat, there are those who will “get” Cohen’s irony-on-top-of-irony, and there are those who will scoff as the comedian’s limitless determination—the lengths he goes for a laugh, which, unmistakably, have no limit at all.
+But just like Borat, some will appreciate Cohen’s irony-atop-of-irony, and some will scoff at the comedian’s boundless determination—the lengths he goes for a laugh, which, unmistakably, have no limit at all.